metapolator/metapolator/next/docs/architecture.md

    the top of each file.
- * Non AMD **3rd party code** is included in a way that allows us to describe dependencies to that code in the same fashion: via RequireJS shim configuration or mockup modules.
+ * Non AMD **3rd party code** is included in a way that allows us to describe dependencies to that code in the same fashion: via RequireJS shim configuration or mock-up modules.
 However, 3rd party code must be in a reasonable state and pass our review.
  * **We never use anything without declaring the dependency**.
 This excludes JavaScript language features.